 WINNER – Outstanding Theatre Award, Brighton Fringe 2015

 WINNER – South East Dance Award, Brighton Fringe 2015

 WINNER – Pebble Trust Brighton Fringe Award 2015

 NOMINATED – Audience Choice Award, Brighton Fringe 2015

-“Physical comedy and dance are stupendous companions when they work – and Chess and Cristina have the energy and the intelligence to make it work here.
-Their dance is skilled, their timing is spot-on, and their comedy is hilarious.”
+“Physical comedy and dance are stupendous companions when they work – and Chess and Cristina have the energy and the intelligence to make it work.”

 “Theatre and dance that throws custard pies at convention.
 Outstanding.”

 ★★★★★ Fringe Review